Anguidae

 Anguidae refers to a large and diverse family of lizards native to the Northern Hemisphere.
+It contains 9 genera and 89 extant species.
 Common characteristics of this group include a reduced supratemporal arch, striations on the medial faces of tooth crowns, osteoderms, and a lateral fold in the skin of most taxa.
-The group includes the slowworms, glass lizards, and alligator lizards, among others.
-The family is divided into two subfamilies (Anguinae and Gerrhonotinae), and contains about 87 species in 8 genera.
+The group is divided into two living subfamilies, the legless Anguinae, which contains slow worms and glass lizards, among others, found across the Northern Hemisphere, and Gerrhonotinae, which contains the alligator lizards, native to North and Central America.
+The family Diploglossidae (which contains the galliwasps) was also formerly included.

 Morphology and reproduction

 Anguids have hard osteoderms beneath their scales giving them an armored appearance.
-Many of the species have reduced or absent limbs, giving them a snake-like appearance, while others are fully limbed.
+Members of the subfamily Anguinae have reduced or absent limbs, giving them a snake-like appearance, while members of Gerrohonotinae are fully limbed.
 Body type varies among species, with sizes ranging from 10 cm to 1.5 m.
 The group includes oviparous and viviparous species, both of which can be observed in a single genus at times.

 Feeding and habitat

-These lizards are known carnivorous or insectivorous foragers, feeding primarily on insects, although larger species have been known to feed on small reptiles and amphibians.
+Anguids are known carnivorous or insectivorous foragers, feeding primarily on insects, although larger species have been known to feed on small reptiles and amphibians.
 They inhabit a wide range of different habitats across the globe, from arid to tropical environments.
 Most known species are terrestrial or semifossorial, with the exception of one arboreal genus: Abronia.